 AVERAGE HOUSE PRICE

 £314,185 in 2019.
 Detached properties £455,109, semi-detached £277,941, and terraced £245,520.
 Top estate agent: Lodestone Property.

 Several primaries and the much sought after state secondary The Blue School (founded in 1641).
-Independents include Wells Cathedral School, a specialist music school with an amazing concert hall, All Hallows in Shepton Mallet, Downside in Stratton-on-the-Fosse, Millfield Prep and Senior.
+Independents include Wells Cathedral School, a specialist music school (though it excels in sports, the arts and academically too) with an amazing concert hall, All Hallows in Shepton Mallet, Downside in Stratton-on-the-Fosse and Millfield in Street and Glastonbury.

 BEST KEPT SECRET

 Vicars’ Close is the oldest surviving residential street in Europe.
 Hot Fuzz was filmed here.

 Nearest station is Castle Cary (15 mins), where you can hop on a train and get to London Paddington from 1 hour 32 mins.